Online Payments

 This is confirmed by data from fiserv, whose survey found that credit and debit cards rank the highest on consumers “nice to have” and “must have” lists for bill pay options.
 Among younger consumers, 95% prefer to use debit cards, 83% consider payment apps desirable, and 82% want mobile wallets.

-These numbers clearly illustrate the trend toward making greater use of electronic payments, as well as the crucial role this option plays in keeping clients happy.
+These numbers clearly illustrate the trend toward making greater use of e-payment solutions, as well as the crucial role this option plays in keeping clients happy.

 2. Attract Prospective Clients